magnussolution/magnusbilling7/wiki/en/modules/offerCdr/offerCdr.rst

 Date
 ----

-| We did not write the description to this field.
+| Date and hour of the call.